 - Committed: This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board Commissioners.
 These amounts cannot be used for any other purpose unless the Board Commissioners removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
-This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements. - Assigned: This classification includes amounts that are constrained by the Authority's intent to be used for a specific purpose but are neither restricted nor committed.
+This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
+The Authority did not have any committed resources as of June 30, 2018. - Assigned: This classification includes amounts that are constrained by the Authority's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the Board Commissioners or through the Board Commissioners delegating this responsibility to the Authority Manager through the budgetary process.
 This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund. - Unassigned: This classification includes amounts that have not been assigned to other funds or restricted, committed or assigned to a specific purpose within the Authority.